A spectral interpretation for the zeros of the Riemann zeta function: The spectral interpretation

 We equip $\Hilm^0_\pm$ with the quotient topology from~$\Hilm_\pm$ or from~$\Hilm_\cup$ (both topologies on $\Hilm^0_\pm$ coincide) and with the representations~$\rho_\pm$ of~$\R\inv_+$ induced by~$\lambda$ on $\Hilm_\pm$ or~$\Hilm_\cup$.
 We view the pair of representations $(\rho_+,\rho_-)$ as a formal difference $\rho_+\ominus\rho_-$, that is, as a virtual representation of~$\R\inv_+$.

 A smooth representation of $\R\inv_+\cong\R$ is determined uniquely by the action of the generator of the Lie algebra of $\R\inv_+$.
-This generator corresponds to the scaling invariant vector field $Df(x)=xf'(x)$ on $\Hilm_\cup$.
-We let $D_\pm$ be the operators on $\Hilm^0_\pm$ induced by~$D$ on~$\Hilm_\cup$.
-We claim that the operators~$D_\pm$ are spectral interpretations for the poles and zeros of the complete $\zeta$\nb-function~$\xi$ defined in~\eqref{eq:complete_zeta}.
+This generator corresponds to the scaling-invariant vector field $Df(x)=xf'(x)$ on $\Hilm_\cup$.
+We let $D_\pm$ be the operators on $\Hilm^0_\pm$ induced by~$D$ on~$\Hilm_\cup$.\footnote{These act by \(f\mapsto -xf'(x)\) because of the inverses in the definition of the regular representation~\(\lambda\).} We claim that the operators~$D_\pm$ are spectral interpretations for the poles and zeros of the complete $\zeta$\nb-function~$\xi$ defined in~\eqref{eq:complete_zeta}.
 This is rather trivial for~$D_+$.
 Since